What is this lump inside my cheek near my wisdom teeth?

 In the meantime, while you wait to see your dentist, here are some ways to relieve the discomfort:

-• Alternate between hot and cold compresses for up to 10 minutes to see which works best for you.
-Cold packs can help reduce inflammation, while heat or gentle massage is often better for relieving muscle tenderness and tension.
+- Alternate between hot and cold compresses for up to 10 minutes to see which works best for you.
+Cold packs help relieve inflammation, while heat or gentle massage is usually better for easing muscle tenderness and tension.